cisocrgroup/pocoweb/frontend/public_html/doc.md

 * Only the owner of a project can delete a project.

-This API call generates a new project archive and returns the relative url of the new archive.
+This API call generates a new project archive and returns the relative URL of the new archive.
 The new project contains all original OCR and image files with all corrections.
 Additionally the archive contains a file called `adaptive_tokens.txt` as well